IgniteUI/igniteui-docfx/en/components/spreadsheet_conditional_formatting.md

 ### Code Snippet

-The following code snippet demonstrates how to add each of the conditional formats to a spreadsheet in the `XamSpreadsheet` control:
+The following code snippet demonstrates how to add each of the conditional formats to a spreadsheet in the [`IgxSpreadsheetComponent`](/angular-apis/typescript/latest/classes/igxspreadsheetcomponent.html) control:

 ```ts
 let sheet = this.spreadsheet.activeWorksheet;